 Believe it or not producers are always looking for new talent.
 Just make sure your material is the best it can be before you send it

 and finally, What do you think is the future of sketch comedy?

 SD: Sketch should be a training ground for new talent on TV - many great performers and writers started in sketch.
 But it's expensive to make a sketch show because sketches need multiple costumes and locations per show, so it is pretty much avoided by the industry, and that's to the detriment of discovering new voices.

 I think the podcast world is screaming out for a professionally produced sketch show.
 You don't need costumes and locations for that - just raw talent.

-Steve Dawson has created, and teaches, The Dawson Bros & and Free Association Sketch Class in London to teach the next generation of comedy writers how to create, workshop and pitch comedy sketches.
-The next Sketch Class starts in September!
+Steve Dawson, along with The Free Association, has created The Dawson Bros & and Free Association Sketch Class in London to teach the next generation of comedy writers how to create, workshop and pitch comedy sketches.
+The next Sketch Class starts in March!
 BOOK A PLACE NOW.
 People who have completed the sketch class can apply to join The Free Association Sketch Teams, who will write and produce a brand new monthly sketch show LIVE in London.